nhsconnect/integration-adaptors/pipeline/terraform/mhs-environment/README.md

 Also note that the MHS VPC uses the private ip address cidr block 10.0.0.0/16.
 The supplier and Opentest VPCs will need to use non-overlapping cidr blocks in order for the VPC peering connections to successfully be created.

+### HTTPS on load balancers
+The MHS inbound load balancer passes through TLS traffic down to the Fargate tasks which terminate the TLS connection.
+The MHS outbound and MHS route load balancers, however, are HTTP load balancers and don't by default do any TLS termination.
+This can be configured in AWS.
+To do this requires:
+- configuring certificates to use in AWS ACM
+- modifying the load balancers to use these certificates to do SSL termination
+- configuring the supplier system and MHS outbound to validate these certificates as appropriate when making requests to these load balancers (this is only required if the certificates aren't trusted by default ie if the certificates are not issued by a publicly trusted CA).